DeepYoke/ToxiMol/README.md

 Used to evaluate the synthetic feasibility of generated molecules.

 - **License:** [BSD 3-Clause](https://opensource.org/licenses/BSD-3-Clause)
-- **Original Code:** Provided by the authors and typically distributed with RDKit
+- **Original Code:** it’s typically distributed as part of the RDKit control package.
 - **Paper:** [Estimation of synthetic accessibility score of drug-like molecules based on molecular complexity and fragment contributions](https://doi.org/10.1186/1758-2946-1-8)